only-cliches/NoProto/README.md

 - Supports native data types
 - Supports collection types (list, map, & table)

-NoProto allows you to store and mutate structured data with near zero overhead.
+NP_ allows you to store and mutate structured data with near zero overhead.
 It's like JSON but faster, type safe and more space efficient.

-NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object ahead of time.
+NP_ moves the cost of deserialization to the access methods instead of deserializing the entire object ahead of time.
 This makes it a perfect use case for things like database storage or file storage of structured data.
 Deserilizing is free, exporting just gives you the buffer created by the library.

 #### Compared to FlatBuffers & Cap'N Proto:
 - Schemas are dynamic at runtime, no compilation step